-- 2. Click File > Open. - 3.
+- Move the policy files to another platform such as Microsoft Windows and modify the files.
+To use this option, you must issue the FTP command to transfer the files to the other platform, invoke the policytool, and transfer the updated files back to z/OS in binary mode. - Invoke the policytool on z/OS that is supplied with the Software Development Kit (SDK) installed on your z/OS system.
+For more information on this option, complete the following steps: - Export the display to an Xwindows-enabled device.
+For example, in Open MVS (OMVS), type export DISPLAY=<IP address of the Xwindows device>:0.0 - 2.
+Enable the z/OS system to access the display of the Xwindows-enabled device.
+For example, on AIX, type xhost + <address_of_the_MVS_system>. - 3.
+Convert the policy file to the Extended Binary Coded Decimal Interchange Code (EBCDIC) format. - 4.
+Invoke the policytool on OMVS by typing <\$JAVA_HOME>/policytool. <\$JAVA_HOME> is the directory in which the SDK is installed. - 5.
+Click File > Open. - 6.
 Navigate the directory tree in the Open window to pick up the policy file that you need to update.
 After selecting the policy file, click Open.
-The code base entries are listed in the window. - 4.
+The code base entries are listed in the window. - 7.
 Create or modify the code base entry. - a.
 Modify the existing code base entry by double-clicking the code base, or click the code base and click Edit Policy Entry.
 The Policy Entry window opens with the permission list defined for the selected code base. - b.
 Create a new code base entry by clicking Add Policy Entry.
 The Policy Entry window opens.
-At the code base column, enter the code base information as a URL format, for example, /WebSphere/AppServer/InstalledApps/testcase.ear. - 5.
+At the code base column, enter the code base information as a URL format, for example, /WebSphere/AppServer/InstalledApps/testcase.ear. - 8.
 Modify or add the permission specification - a.
 Modify the permission specification by double-clicking the entry you want to modify, or by selecting the permission and clicking Edit Permission.
 The Permissions window opens with the selected permission information. - b.
 Add a new permission by clicking Add Permission.
 The Permissions window opens.
 In the Permissions, window there are four rows for Permission, Target Name, Actions, and Signed By. - Select the permission from the Permission list.
 The selected permission displays.
 After a permission is selected, the Target Name, Actions, and Signed By fields automatically show the valid choices or they enable text input in the right text input area. - a.
 Select Target Name from the list, or enter the target name in the right text input area. - b.
 Select Actions from the list. - c.
-Input Signed By if it is needed. - Important: The Signed By keyword is not supported in the following policy files: app.policy, spi.policy, library.policy, was.policy, and filter.policy files.
+Input Signed By if it is needed.

+- Important: The Signed By keyword is not supported in the following policy files: app.policy, spi.policy, library.policy, was.policy, and filter.policy files.
 However, the Signed By keyword is supported in the following policy files:java.policy, server.policy, and client.policy files.
 The Java Authentication and Authorization Service (JAAS) is not supported in the app.policy, spi.policy, library.policy, was.policy, and filter.policy files.
-However, the JAAS principal keyword is supported in a JAAS policy file when it is specified by the Java Virtual Machine (JVM) system property, java.security.auth.policy. - 7.
+However, the JAAS principal keyword is supported in a JAAS policy file when it is specified by the Java Virtual Machine (JVM) system property, java.security.auth.policy. - 10.
 Click OK to close the Permissions window.
-Modified permission entries of the specified code base display. - 8.
+Modified permission entries of the specified code base display. - 11.
 Click Done to close the window.
 Modified code base entries are listed.
-Repeat steps 4 through 8 until you complete editing. - 9.
-Click File > Save after you finish editing the file.
+Repeat steps 4 through 8 until you complete editing. - 12.
+Click File > Save after you finish editing the file. - 13.
+Convert the policy file back from the EBCDIC format to the ASCII format.